KNero/SQLite-Helper/README.md

 # SQLite-Helper
-SQLite Single Thread And Single Connection Pool
+SQLite Multi Thread And Single Connection Pool

 ### Create or load DB File
 You can load many database.